Zozibini Tunzi

-Zozibini Tunzi (born 18 September 1993), also known as Zozi Tunzi, is a South African model, actress and beauty pageant titleholder who was crowned Miss Universe 2019.
+Zozibini "Zozi" Bolowana (née Tunzi; born 18 September 1993) is a South African model, actress, and beauty pageant titleholder who was crowned Miss Universe 2019.
 Tunzi had previously been crowned Miss South Africa 2019.
-She is the third woman from South Africa to win the title, and the first black woman since Angolan Leila Lopes was crowned Miss Universe 2011.
+She is the third woman from South Africa and the first black South African woman to win the title.

 Early life

 Tunzi was born in Tsolo, Eastern Cape to parents Philiswa Nodapu and Lungisa Tunzi, and raised in the nearby village of Sidwadweni.
+Her mother is a school principal and her father worked for the department of higher education.
 Tunzi is one of four sisters.
+Her sisters are named Yanga, Sibabalwe, and Ayakha.
+Her name Zozibini means received with both hands and is of Xhosa origin.

 She later moved to Cape Town, settling in the Gardens suburb, in order to attend Cape Peninsula University of Technology.
 She graduated with a National Diploma in public relations management in 2018.
-In 2017, Tunzi was working as a model and living in East London, Eastern Cape.
+In 2017, Tunzi worked as a model and lived in East London, Eastern Cape.

 Prior to winning Miss South Africa, Tunzi was completing a Bachelor of Technology graduate degree in public relations management at Cape Peninsula University of Technology, and worked as a graduate intern in the public relations department of Ogilvy Cape Town.

 Pageantry

 Miss South Africa 2019

 Tunzi began her pageantry career in 2017, when she was accepted as one of the top 26 semifinalists of Miss South Africa 2017.
 She returned to pageantry to compete in Miss South Africa 2019.
 On 26 June 2019, Tunzi was confirmed as one of the top 35 semifinalists of the competition, among initial applications.
 After further auditions, Tunzi was announced as one of the sixteen finalists on 11 July.

 After being selected as one of the finalists, Tunzi went on to compete in the Miss South Africa 2019 pageant in Pretoria on 9 August.
-She progressed through the stages of the final, advancing to the top ten, then top five, and finally the top two until she was crowned the winner by predecessor Tamaryn Green, besting runner-up Sasha-Lee Olivier.
+She progressed through the stages of the final, advancing to the top ten, then top five, and finally the top two until she was crowned the winner by predecessor Tamaryn Green, beating runner-up Sasha-Lee Olivier.

 Following her win, Tunzi received prizes including R1 million, a new car, and a fully furnished apartment in the Sandton neighbourhood of Johannesburg, which is valued at R5 million, for her to use throughout her reign.
 The achievement allowed Tunzi to represent South Africa at the Miss Universe 2019 competition.